How is Simone a model? She’s not even that pretty.

 So why did I want to model then?

 Precisely because I was so deeply insecure about my looks, so deeply in need to prove to myself that I am kind of pretty, too.
 That’s how bad it was.

 We could go into the cliché sob story here about how I was bullied as a child and discriminated against in my sports teams for my looks blah blah (this is all true) but that’s not the point.
-The point is, I didn’t feel pretty then, and to be honest with you all, it’s about a 50-50 rate to this day that I still don’t.
-I have my good days.
-But most days, when I’m sitting on my floor with chocolate chip cookies and a bowl of pasta, I acknowledge to myself that I will always be a very approachable girl.
-Maybe only intimidating because of her stern expressions and height.
-I will never model for Guess or Victoria’s Secret, I will never be in a Maybelline commercial.
+The point is, I didn’t feel pretty then, and to be honest with you all, there are many moments to this day that I still don’t.
+I have my good days, but on most, when I’m sitting on my floor with chocolate chip cookies and a bowl of pasta, I acknowledge to myself that I will always be a girl with very normal habits, who will never be – especially since I started modelling so late in life – a top star.
 And I know it more than anyone.

 Yes, modeling and acting is often seen as self-indulgent.
 Narcissistic.
 Who does she think she is?